Uytengsu-Hamilton 22q11 Neuropsychiatry Research Awards

 22q11.2 Deletion Syndrome (22q11.2DS) is a genetic disorder caused by a microdeletion on chromosome 22.
 The disorder is associated with a broad spectrum of symptoms including immune dysfunction, congenital heart disease, palatal abnormalities and endocrine dysfunction.
-Children with 22q11.2DS are at increased risk for developmental delay, learning disabilities, neurodevelopmental and neuropsychiatric disorders including attention-deficit / hyperactivity disorder (ADHD), autism spectrum disorder (ASD), anxiety and schizophrenia.
+Children and young people with 22q11.2DS are at increased risk for developmental delay, learning disabilities, neurodevelopmental and neuropsychiatric disorders including schizophrenia, autism spectrum disorders, attention-deficit / hyperactivity disorder (ADHD), and anxiety.

-The program will provide up to 2 years of funding that could best (or only) be performed by researchers from different disciplines.
-The program will support a wide range of scientific approaches with the potential to advance our understanding of neuropsychiatric risk in 22q11.2DS in the following areas:
+The program will provide up to 2 years of seed funding that could best (or only) be performed by researchers from different disciplines.
+The program will support a wide range of scientific approaches with the potential to advance our understanding of the neuropsychiatric manifestations of 22q11.2DS in the following areas:

-- Basic and clinical translational research, including but not limited to stem cell biology, neuroscience, genomics and novel therapeutics (up to a maximum of $150K/year, requests at a lower level of funding are welcome)
+I. Basic and clinical translational research, including but not limited to neuroscience, genetics and genomics, psychiatry, neuroimmunology, metabolism and novel therapeutics (up to a maximum of $150K/year, requests at a lower level of funding are welcome)

-- Data science, bioinformatics and integrative medicine (up to a maximum $100K/year, requests at a lower level of funding are welcome)
+II.
+Data science, bioinformatics and computational methodologies utilizing existing data (up to a maximum $100K/year, requests at a lower level of funding are welcome)